Some involved immediately responded, "Yes, He is!"

 G-d is conforming us to the image of His Son (Romans 8:29).

 G-d is not a man or a son of man (Numbers 23:19, 1 Samuel 15:29, Job 9:32).
-It is from these passages that we know that Messiah's flesh is not G-d.
+We know that Messiah's flesh is not G-d from these passages.
 It also points to the requirement of a virgin birth: Yeshua is not the son of the union of a man and a woman.
-He is the "second Adam" created entirely sinlessly and yet born of woman.
+Instead, he is the "second Adam" created entirely sinlessly and yet born of woman.

 G-d has a Spirit [Hebrew: ורוח אלהים, Ruach Elohim] (Genesis 1:2).